chris-prener/biscale/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs with local checks or on Travis CI/Appveyor.

-On devtools::release()'s R CMD check and all winbuilder checks, we get one NOTE:
+On winbuilder checks, we get one NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Christopher Prener <chris.prener@slu.edu>'

+New submission

 ## Reverse dependencies
 Not applicable.